Gary Gladstone at Hur, WV

 He is among many writers, reporters and photographers who have seen fit to come to visit the corporate headquarters of the Hur Herald.

 He wanted to know how Joker got its name.
 Fortunately, with my trivial knowledge, I was able to tell him that a man named Joker Sewell lit in the growing village about 1900 to become its first postmaster.
 He used his first name to complete the name designation for the postal service.

-His afternoon visit at the corporate headquarters of the Herald was a reminder about "place."
+His afternoon visit to Hur was a reminder about "place."
 How people are connected to their spot on the world, although such attachment seems to be fading with our highly mobile society that moves and changes jobs about every five years.

 Gary Gladstone has been photographing for many of America's major

 magazines including, Life, Look, and The Saturday Evening Post, but now he has taken time for a five-year journey across 40 states, exploring strangely named places and meeting the interesting people who live there.

 He has been a frequent guest on TV and radio programs, more recently talking about his book Passing Gas...and Other Towns Along the American Highway.

 Gary said, "I drove 38,000 miles visiting tiny places with funny names.
 I made a portrait in a different town everyday ..."